greatti/Data_Studies_in_Pandas-I-/README.md

 <hr>

-This is the first project of a study in Pandas librarie, the objective is one day we reach a professional data analysis level.
+This is the first project of a study in Pandas library, the objective is one day we reach a professional data analysis level.
 Today, when im writing this (03/21/21), i finished the first part of the concepts, and you can find this in [Intro_to_pandas](https://github.com/greatti/Imunization/tree/main/Concepts), you can follow this explanations:

 + Intro_to_pandas